 - Competition start and stop times will be STRICTLY ENFORCED, Violators painting outside of designated times will be disqualified.

 - Any team working in ANY capacity beyond the finish deadline, either in the work area or the line to jury, will be noted and receive point deductions in judging. (e.g.- if your model’s headpiece has tilted off-balance, you may straighten it, but if you are found to have paint, glue, glitter, crystals, eyelashes, eye contacts, fixative, a brush, or any means of adjusting the finished product IN YOUR HANDS, at ANY time after the finish time, you can expect to lose points in the interest of fairness to all competitors.)
-If you have an extraordinary circumstance at this stage, find an official and explain the situation before acting in any regard.
+If you have an extraordinary circumstance at this stage (like a g-strip coming loose), find an official and GAIN CLEARANCE to correct the situation before acting in any regard.

 - The artist may work with one (1) assistant ONLY, who MUST BE REGISTERED with the artist’s application.